franklinqin0/blog/docs/algo/climbing-stairs.md

 Then we realize we don't need any values except the previous two, so just keep `a` and `b`.

-This is basically calculating the `n`th Fibonacci number.
+This is basically calculating the $n$-th Fibonacci number.

 ```py
 def climbStairs(self, n: int) -> int: